brainhack-school2020/deep_representational_learning/README.md

 The first two steps will be developped in parallel.
 The last step will integrate their output.

-Initially, the plan was to train from scratch a DCNN to "learn" more human/brain representations; but this was too ambitious and I chose to focus on learning programming tools (described below).
+Initially, the plan was to train from scratch a DCNN to "learn" more human/brain representations.
+This is a mid/long-term role, and here I chose to focus on learning programming tools (described below).

 ## Project definition
 ### Background